UmaTheDataScientist/UmaTheDataScientist/README.md

 - 🤓I'm a data enthusiast

-- 🔭 A recent graduate with Masters of Science in Business Analytics degree from San Francisco State University, California.
+- 🔭 Masters of Science in Business Analytics graduate from San Francisco State University, California.

 - 🌱 You will find Machine Learning, SQL, Python, Data Visualization projects in my profile.

-- ❓ Ask me about anything related to Python, SQL and data science projects
+- ❓ Ask me about anything related to Python, SQL and data science projects.

-- ⚡ Fun fact: I use tabs over spaces and prefer mountains over beaches
+- ⚡ Fun fact: I use tabs over spaces and prefer mountains over beaches.

 - 😀 Pronouns: she/her